Nunavut Homeschool Curriculum: Free and Paid Options That Work Up Here

 Alberta-Aligned Distance Learning

-Vista Virtual School (based in Alberta) is the most commonly used accredited distance learning option for Nunavut families pursuing secondary credits.
-Alberta curriculum aligns reasonably well with Nunavut's framework at the subject level, and Alberta-issued credits are recognized for post-secondary entrance purposes.
+Vista Virtual School (based in Alberta) is an authorized distance learning option for Nunavut families pursuing secondary credits.
+Alberta curriculum aligns reasonably well with Nunavut's framework at the subject level; confirm how particular credits will be used with the DEA and receiving institution.

 Vista is particularly useful for high school students who need documented, institution-issued credits for a diploma pathway.
 It's a paid program — costs vary by grade and course — and it requires reliable internet.
-Bandwidth-light courses (text-based, PDF delivery) function better in communities where Northwestel legacy satellite connections impose data caps.
+Courses with lower bandwidth demands function better in communities where Northwestel connections impose data caps.

-Francophone families have access to the Centre Scolaire Francophone du Nunavut (CSF Nunavut) and the Centre de formation à distance en éducation (CFED) for French-medium distance learning.
+Francophone families have access to the Commission scolaire francophone du Nunavut (CSFN) and the Centre francophone d'éducation à distance (CFED) for French-medium distance learning, as applicable.

 Free Curriculum Resources